dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/create-a-mapping.rst

     </mapping>

 A successful response returns the Iri of the mapping.
-However, the Iri of a mapping is predictable: it consists of the project Iri followed by ``/mappings/`` and the ``mappingName`` submitted in the JSON.
+However, the Iri of a mapping is predictable: it consists of the project Iri followed by ``/mappings/`` and the ``mappingName`` submitted in the JSON
+(if the name already exists, the request will be rejected).
 Once created, a mapping can be used to create TextValues in Knora.
 The formats are documented in the typescript interfaces ``addMappingRequest`` and ``addMappingResponse`` in module ``mappingFormats``